-We have a strong and long-standing relationship with the Providence Veteran’s Administration (VA) Medical Center.
-As the nation’s largest integrated health system, the VA provides the opportunity for clinical practice, data driven research, implementation and policy changes.
-There are several key partners at the Providence VAMC that are engaged in the work of HSPP.
+We have a strong and long-standing relationship with the Providence Veteran’s Administration Medical Center (VAMC).
+As the nation’s largest integrated health system, the VAMC provides the opportunity for clinical practice, data-driven research, implementation, and policy changes.
+There are several key partners at the Providence VAMC that are engaged in the work of Health Services Policy & Practice (HSPP).

-The Center of Innovation in Long Term Services and Supports is the VA’s premier center devoted to studying the array of home and community-based services, long term care, and palliative care.
-The LTSS-COIN collaborates with VA operations partners who operate LTSS programs and associated programs for at risk populations including geriatrics, social work, primary care, infectious disease, homelessness, and food insecurity.
+The Center of Innovation in Long Term Services and Supports (LTSS) is the VAMC’s premier center devoted to studying the array of home and community-based services, long-term care and palliative care.
+The LTSS-COIN collaborates with VA operations partners who operate LTSS programs and associated programs for at-risk populations including geriatrics, social work, primary care, infectious disease, homelessness, and food insecurity.
 This collaboration allows a direct pathway for research findings to translate to implementation and impact.
-In addition, the LTSS-COIN is home to the Research Impacting Veterans using LTSS Experience Transitions (RIVULET) – which is focused on building an LTSS network across government organizations.
+In addition, the LTSS-COIN is home to the Research Impacting Veterans Using LTSS Experience Transitions (RIVULET) – which is focused on building an LTSS network across government organizations.
 Information on the LTSS COIN can be found here.

 As an outgrowth of RICAP, the Department has partnered with the Rhode Island Elder Mental Health and Addiction Coalition, which is convened by CareLink, an association of elder care providers, with which we are developing a program to add Peer Recovery Specialists to the home care team for people with behavioral health needs who are transitioning from skilled nursing facilities to the community.